 Chemical Hygiene Committee reports to the Provost and is chaired by the Chemical Hygiene Officer.
 Members serve as liaisons to their respective departments on safety matters; see that appropriate controls are available to protect laboratory workers; assist with annual safety audits of all laboratories review and approve the purchase and use of select agents, toxins, and Class II Biohazards; oversee and support all training required under the terms of the Chemical Hygiene Plan, among other responsibilities.

-Employee Benefits Committee (EBC) is composed of four university faculty members, one retired faculty member, and one or more staff members (all appointed by the President), the University Treasurer, and the Provost.
+Employee Benefits Committee (EBC) is composed of four university faculty members, one retired faculty member, and one or more staff members (all appointed by the President), the University Treasurer, and a member of Cabinet.
 It periodically reviews programs relating to employee benefits and acts in an advisory capacity to the President.

 Fellowships Committee is composed of nine undergraduate faculty members appointed by the President, the Dean of Student Affairs, and the Associate Dean of The College.
 It helps disseminate information on fellowship opportunities, recruits students, on an on-going basis, to apply for fellowships, assists with mock interviews for finalists, and selects nominees for Fulbright, Luce, and other scholarship programs.